-The journal is indexed in MEDLINE, the Cumulative Index to Nursing & Allied Health Literature, PsychINFO, and Scopus.
-It it a benefit of membership to all National Association of School Nurses members.
+The journal is indexed in MEDLINE, the Cumulative Index to Nursing and Allied Health Literature, PsycINFO, and Scopus.
+It is a benefit of membership to all National Association of School Nurses members.

 This journal is a member of the Committee on Publication Ethics (COPE).

 The Journal of School Nursing (JOSN) and the individual contributions contained in it are protected under copyright by the National Association of School Nurses (NASN).
 The following terms and conditions apply to their use: